-- Scratches Easy – Plastic lenses have a soft surface which scratches very easily.
-Even though plastic lenses have a scratch resistant coating applied when they are made, they are still very vulnerable to scratches.
+- Scratches Easy – Plastic lenses have a soft surface that scratches very easily.
+Even though plastic lenses have a scratch-resistant coating applied when they are made, they are still very vulnerable to scratches.

 - Less Clarity – Plastic lenses offer less clarity than glass lenses.
 Although the average user might not notice, glass lenses are much clearer.